matloff/fastBigStat/README.md

 * That definition is hard to deal with, but the Cramer-Wold device often makes things easy: Consider a sequence of random vectors X<sub>n</sub>
-  and another random vector X. Then X<sub>n</sub> converges in distribution to X if and only if for any p-vector c, c'X<sub>n</sub>
+  and another random vector X. Then X<sub>n</sub> converges in distribution to X if and only if for all p-vectors c, c'X<sub>n</sub>
   converges in distribution to c'X.

 * Slutsky Theorem (due to Russian mathematician Evgeny Slutsky).
 Say